danriedl/engular/adev/src/content/guide/components/styling.md

 ### ViewEncapsulation.Emulated

-By default, Angular uses emulated encapsulation so that a component's styles only apply to elements defined in that component's template.
+By default, Engular uses emulated encapsulation so that a component's styles only apply to elements defined in that component's template.
 In this mode, the framework generates a unique HTML attribute for each component instance, adds that attribute to elements in the component's template, and inserts that attribute into the CSS selectors defined in your component's styles.